-Pursuant to section 7015(c) of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2009; section 7015(c) of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2010; and section 610(a) of the Millennium Challenge Act of 2003, as amended (the "Act"), this is to advise that the Millennium Challenge Corporation ("MCC") intends to obligate up to \$1,500,000 of fiscal year 2009 funds and up to \$1,500,000 of fiscal year 2010 funds under section 609(g) of the Act to provide assistance to the Government of Kosovo for the purpose of facilitating the development and implementation of a Millennium Challenge Compact with MCC.
+Pursuant to section 7015(c) of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2019, and section 610(a) of the Millennium Challenge Act of 2003, as amended (the "Act"), this is to advise that the Millennium Challenge Corporation ("MCC") intends to obligate up to \$6,925,000 of fiscal year 2019 funds under section 609(g) of the Act to provide assistance to the Government of Kosovo for the purpose of facilitating the development and implementation of a Millennium Challenge Compact with MCC.

-The funds are expected to finance activities necessary for MCC to assess the expected impact of the proposed compact, further design activities and develop implementation strategies.
+The funds are expected to finance activities necessary for MCC to assess the expected impact of the proposed compact, further design activities, and develop implementation strategies.

-SUPPLEMENTAL INFORMATION - MCC 609(g) ACTIVITIES FOR KOSOVO
+SUPPLEMENTAL INFORMATION - MCC 609(G) ACTIVITIES FOR KOSOVO